1. Do we use different tools and procedures to conduct surveys for Visitor Centers?

 - The latest survey cycle is March/ April/May, which should reflect the three consecutive months of your highest monthly visitation.

-A commercial source for volume printing of comment cards is no longer offered.
-Instead project offices should print a supply of comment cards from an office computer that has access to a LaserJet printer.
-Instructions are provided in the survey documentation section on Printing Instructions.
+Project offices should print a supply of comment cards from an office computer that has access to a LaserJet printer.
+The revised cards have areas for pre-printing customization.
+Please review and follow the printing instructions provided with the cards.

 All federal agencies are subject to the paperwork reduction act.
 This act requires an evaluation and justification of any information that is collected from the public and ensures that it meets agency business needs.
 OMB approves the specific questions used on these comment cards.
 They may not be modified from the format provided without additional approval.
 The approval from OMB requires that the control number, expiration and Agency Disclosure be provided to the respondent, so they must be printed double sided as provided in the PDF format.
-The current OMB approval is good for three years, expiring in 2020.
+OMB Control #0710-0019, expiration has been extended to 02/28/2023 without any change of previously approved collection.
 OMB information about the approval for these comment cards is located here - https://www.reginfo.gov/public/do/PRAViewICR?ref_nbr=201610-0710-001

 Studies conducted by the Corps of Engineers (CE) and other federal recreation providers have shown that the demographic makeup of outdoor recreation visitors can greatly affect visitor expectations and perceptions about the recreation facilities and services they encounter.
 By knowing the demographic identity of survey respondents, we will be able to assess how well we are serving our changing population of visitors.